 Typography that challenges before it charms

 Inspired by the impossible geometries of M.C.
 Escher, Pidgeon refuses to be limited by trends, hunting instead for new typographic forms that bend the viewer's mind while still communicating perfectly.
-The instinct has been noticed: two Pinnacle awards in 2004, induction into the Alliance Graphique Internationale in 2006, and a place on the personal top-ten list compiled by Stefan Sagmeister, arguably the most widely known graphic designer alive.
-His Venice Architecture Biennale piece, Now and When: Australian Urbanism, conjured legible letters from the highlighted edges of a wireframe cube — readable only from straight on, dissolving into confusion from any other angle.
+His Now and When: Australian Urbanism, made for the Venice Architecture Biennale, conjured legible letters from the highlighted edges of a wireframe cube — readable only from straight on, dissolving into beautiful confusion from any other angle.
+It is typography as optical puzzle: you have to earn the message.

 Why it still lands in 2026